ingovs/pyseasonal/README.md

 # pyseasonal

-pyseasonal is a Python library for evaluating presence of seasonality and seasonally adjusting a time series.
+pyseasonal is a Python library for seasonally adjusting a time series and checking seasonality presence.

 ## Installation